gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### October 7th, 2019 (Day 202)

-I received a prompt response with clarifying questions which I responsed to.
+I received a prompt response with clarifying questions which I responded to.

 > Good Morning
 >